 Phishing and text message scams

-Phishing and text message scams usually involve unsolicited emails or text messages that seem to come from legitimate IRS sites to convince you to provide personal or financial information.
+Phishing and text message scams usually involve unsolicited emails or text messages.
+These seem to come from legitimate IRS sites to convince you to provide personal or financial information.
 Once scam artists obtain this information, they use it to commit identity or financial theft.
-The IRS does not initiate contact with taxpayers by email, text message, or any social media platform to request personal or financial information.
+The IRS does not initiate contact with taxpayers by email, text message, or any social media platform.
 The IRS initiates most contacts through regular mail delivered by the United States Postal Service.

-Phone scams typically involve a phone call from someone claiming that you owe money to the IRS or you’re entitled to a large refund.
-The calls may show up as coming from the IRS on your Caller ID, be accompanied by fake emails that appear to be from the IRS, or involve follow-up calls from individuals saying they are from law enforcement.
-These scams often target more vulnerable populations, such as immigrants and senior citizens, and will use scare tactics such as threatening arrest, license revocation, or deportation.
+Phone scams typically involve a phone call from someone claiming to be from the IRS.
+They either say you owe money or you’re entitled to a large refund.
+The calls may show up as coming from the IRS on your Caller ID.
+They may be accompanied by fake emails that appear to be from the IRS.
+They also could involve follow-up calls from individuals saying they are from law enforcement.
+These scams often target more vulnerable populations, such as immigrants and senior citizens.
+They will use scare tactics such as threatening arrest, license revocation, or deportation.

 Tax-related identity theft